South Korea cuts 2017 growth forecast to 2.6 percent

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-The report said South Korea likely will add fewer jobs next year than in 2016.
+South Korea faces many other challenges, including a high youth unemployment rate, record-high household debts, and corporate restructuring in shipping and shipyard industries that have shed tens of thousands of jobs.
+South Korea likely will add fewer jobs next year than in 2016.

+The country is struggling to increase its stubbornly low birth rate to slow the rapid aging of its population: South Korea’s population of 15-64 year-olds will start to fall next year.

-The government is planning a 20 trillion won ($16.5 billion) stimulus package.
+The government plans a 20 trillion won ($16.5 billion) stimulus package to counter slowing growth.
+It also has pledged to increase public sector hiring, pressure state companies to spend more and to give newlyweds tax benefits to encourage more marriages.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.